EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Benchmarks

-(1) \textbf{Influence of cross-view training data.} As the first attempt, we wonder how cross-view training data will influence the performance.
+{\textbf{Experiment Results.}} Benchmark results are reported in \cref{tab:sv_arrangement_all} and \cref{tab:sv_ego_rate}.
+We analyze the results in the following aspects. \textbf{(1) \emph{Influence of cross-view training data.}} As the first attempt, we wonder how cross-view training data will influence the performance.
 Hence, we separate all training video pairs into three parts (\ie, \emph{Exo-Exo}, \emph{Ego-Ego} and \emph{Exo-Ego}) to study how cross-view training data would influence the performance.
 The results are shown in \cref{tab:sv_arrangement_all}.
 First, we observe that combining all training pairs will benefit performance on exo-only and ego-exo pairs but bring a performance drop on ego-only pairs, which further indicates the domain gap between different views.
 Furthermore, compared with 0.8033 on ego-only data and 0.8221 on exo-only data, the best SV performance on ego-exo data is 0.7755, which indicates that cross-view sequence verification is a challenging task.
 Retrieval results also support this conclusion.
-Cross-view retrieval achieves much poorer performance (0.3 on Rank 1 and 0.25 on mAP) compared with inner-view retrieval.

-(2) \textbf{How many egocentric data is needed for CVSV?} In practical application, it is much easier to collect exocentric videos than egocentric videos.
+Cross-view retrieval achieves much poorer performance (0.3 on Rank 1 and 0.25 on mAP) compared with inner-view retrieval. \textbf{(2) \emph{How many egocentric data is needed for CVSV?}} In practical application, it is much easier to collect exocentric videos than egocentric videos.
 Hence, it is desirable to study if a CVSV model can achieve superior performance with limited egocentric training videos.
 To the end, we gradually prune egocentric videos from the training set (\ie, 0\%, 30\%, 70\% and 100\%) and evaluate the performance.
-As shown in \cref{tab:sv_ego_rate}, when gradually prone training data of egocentric videos, the performance drops on all three metrics, which poses a great challenge for future study on settings with unbalanced (\ie, limited egocentric videos and rich exocentric videos) cross-view data.
+As shown in \cref{tab:sv_ego_rate}, when gradually prone training data of egocentric videos, the performance drops on all metrics, posing a great challenge for future study on settings with unbalanced (\ie, limited egocentric videos and rich exocentric videos) cross-view data.